Three Generations. Countless Stories.

 1940s The next generation of family owners, Walter Ganzi and Bruno Bozzi, take over restaurant operations from their fathers.
 The Palm adds a two-pound lobster to its menu, popularizing the surf and turf combination.
 The Palm maintains its popularity during the war because Ganzi and Bozzi are able to continue providing beef to customers despite short supplies.

 Late 1940s Skyscrapers are developed on the block between 44th and 45th streets on Second Avenue.
-Bozzi and Ganzi are offered a considerable sum of money for the building that houses The Palm but they decide to stay, setting a precedent that the restaurant will remain in its original Manhattan location, where it still operates today.
+Bozzi and Ganzi are offered a considerable sum of money for the building that houses The Palm but they decide to stay, setting a precedent that the restaurant will remain in its original Manhattan location.

 1963 The Palm’s third-generation owners, Bruce Bozzi Sr. and Wally Ganzi Jr., begin working at the Second Avenue establishment.
 Bruce and Wally loosen dress restrictions (no ties and jackets required) to create a more relaxed atmosphere that attracts a younger, trendier clientele.